TheFlagen430297/FlaggedAPI/README.md

 //Always need set:

 //Allows you to toggle ACD (Advanced Console Debugging).
-//If toggled True: You will see ACD messages and FlaggedAPI.ACL.ACDClear() will not run
+//If toggled True: You will see ACD messages and ACDClear() will not run
 //REMEMBER THAT ACDToggle(true) MUST BE SET TO TRUE TO SEE THE MESSAGES!
 //as of 1.3.0 you no longer need to set a boolean in the function, it will toggle it's state.
 ACDToggle(/*Default is: false*/); //This will set it to True because it was False, if ran again, it will set it to False.